aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 }
 ```

-### Loop Invariants
+### Loop invariants

-An `invariant` statement encodes a loop invariant and must beplaced at a loop head, as in the
+An `invariant` statement encodes a loop invariant and must be placed at a loop head, as in the
-following example.
+following example:

 ```
 fun simple3(n: u64) {